rajatjain1997/subprocess/README.md

  - **Intuitive Syntax**: Common operations on subprocess commands should feel like shell.
 This should allow users to compose commands in a familiar manner.
 There should ideally be no gotchas or differences in the behavior of `subprocess` and unix shell.
 In case such differences arise, they should be clearly documented.
  - **Trivial Integration**: The whole code comprises of a single [`subprocess.hpp`](https://raw.githubusercontent.com/rajatjain1997/subprocess/master/include/subprocess/subprocess.hpp) and requires no adjustments to compiler flags or project settings.
 It has no dependencies, subprojects or dependencies on any build system.
  - **Serious Testing**: A CI pipeline performs heavy [integration-testing](https://en.wikipedia.org/wiki/Integration_testing) that covers more than 90% of the code.
 These tests are run on all the platforms the library supports.
-Additionally, address and memory sanitizers are run to detect any memory or resourse leaks.
+Additionally, address and memory sanitizers are run to detect any memory or resource leaks.

 ## Overview